Growing Peppers Indoors – Year Round Pepper Harvests

 Let’s keep this really simple.
 Viparspectra grow lights are our favorite all around LED lights for the price.
 They offer a variety of budget-friendly, silent, cool-running lights that are highly efficient and long lasting.

-Some cheaper lights on the market are junk.
-We have tested lights that didn’t even last a single year.
+Some cheaper lights on the market are low-quality.
+We have tested lights that didn’t even last a single year!
 Since your lights will be running for 12+ hours per day for months at a time, you’ll want something built to last.

 Feel free to go down a rabbit hole and learn everything you can to choose the perfect light.
 However, our current recommendation is to pick the right sized light from Viparspectra and move on!